RinHizakura/mini-gdbstub/README.md

 };
 ```

-> *WARNING*: The method `on_interrupt` may run concurrently with `cont`, so you should
-> be careful if there're shared data between them.
-You will need a lock or something
-> similar to avoid data race.

 For `cont` and `stepi` which are used to process the execution of emulator, their return type
 should be `gdb_action_t`.
 After performing the relevant operation, you should return `ACT_RESUME`
 to continue debugging; otherwise, return `ACT_SHUTDOWN` to finish debugging.
 The library